 On January 1, 2018, RVCOG entered into a 60-month lease as Lessee for the use of Canon color copier IRADV4545I.
 The lease terms require a monthly payment of \$820.75.
-At the end of the lease term, the equipment may be purchased for fair market value; however, RVCOG does not plan to purchase the equipment.
+The lease term matured during the current fiscal year, and the equipment was returned.